• Choose Your Install Method

 For delivery and manufacturing, the time will vary.
 For an accurate lead time, contact us.

-You need to cut your balusters to length to ensure they fit properly with your handrail.
+Balusters need to be cut to length to ensure they fit properly with your handrail.

 Angle cuts are recommended for angled sections of your stairs to ensure the balusters fit perfectly with the handrail.

-Read this article, to learn how to measure your staircase to determine baluster lengths and angles.
+Read our ordering guide, to learn how to measure your staircase to determine baluster lengths and angles.

 Do I need powder coating?